The Anima Mundi School research center

 The ancients knew that stories and myths emerge from the inner worlds.
 They come from the world of images, the Mundus Imginalis and the archetypal patterns of creation.
 They knew that to heal, be it the individual or the community, they had to ‘tend to the gods and goddesses’ —the true meaning of the word ‘therapeia’.
 But how far is today’s therapeutic world from this ancient way of communion and kinship?
 Most of humanity has forgotten, and denied, that it is these primal powers that are the ones holding the future of humanity, either destructive or regenerative.
 Our way through is if the old stories become the compost and chrysalis of these primal powers who can start weaving humanity back into that ancient being, the axis mundi, the cosmic world soul.

-The long-term courses and training are held within the framework of our research center.
-The Anima Mundi School started as a place for women only, an incubation time that was much needed, but has now grown into a place of learning for all, while being firmly rooted in the Feminine.
-This growing community is individually dedicated to uncovering their deep roots, place and creativity in the world, while reconnecting in the attitude of service to the Anima Mundi.
-Collectively, we listen, witness and research old myth, fairytales and new emerging stories that arise from the spirit of the depth in our work with the mythic imagination.
+Our long-term courses and trainings are held within the framework of our research center.
+What began as a women’s incubation space has grown into a school of learning open to all, while remaining firmly rooted in the Feminine.
+We are a community dedicated to uncovering our deep roots, our place, and our creativity in the world, while cultivating an attitude of service to the Anima Mundi.
+Collectively, we listen, witness, and research myths, fairytales, dreams, and the emerging motifs of our time, as they rise from the depths through our work with the mythic imagination.

 — James Hillman